nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice): Calls on `unmark` method in 'Mark' class to set the tracked boolean variable 'isDone' to false**
   * Pros: Easier to implement.
-  * Cons: Results in higher coupling as it is editing a vairable in an event instance, may lead to errors in runtime and testing.
+  * Cons: Results in higher coupling as it is editing a variable in an event instance, may lead to errors in runtime and testing.

 * **Alternative 2: Replace current instance of specified event with a new unmarked event instance**
   * Pros: Results in less coupling and in turn lower possibility of unintended change cascades.